ColinDuquesnoy/QDarkStyleSheet/CONTRIBUTE.md

 Inside modules we provided a logging that should be used to inform the user.
 Please, follow the levels bellow.

-- debug: for debug information, high detailed one, directed to programers
+- debug: for debug information, high detailed one, directed to programers;
-- info: something important for common user to know
+- info: something important for common user to know;
-- warning: something that should not be a big problem or a desicision changed
+- warning: something that should not be a big problem or a desicision changed;
-- error: some error, but not capable of stop program
+- error: some error, but not capable of stop program;
-- critical: something that stops the running program
+- critical: something that stops the running program.

 ## Guide to QDarkStyle